Campbell County, Kentucky

 Project Child Safe

 The Campbell County Police Department participates in Project Child Safe, a program that provides free gun locks to the public to promote firearm safety and prevent accidental injuries.
-Click the link above for more information.

 Residential Security Check Program